infotgard/activedirinactivepcs/README.md

 You can change the period of inactivity, default to 30 days.

-You can create and or change the Container where the disabled PCs while be moved to, default is "PCDisabled".
+You can create and or change the container to where the disabled PCs while be moved to; default is "PCDisabled".

 To automate this script you can add it to Task Scheduler.